Skip to content

 Share article

-July 30, 2025, 3:06 pm | Read time: 2 minutes
+May 18, 2026, 10:49 am | Read time: 2 minutes

-What is a Sacrifice Plate?
+What Is a Sacrifice Plate?

 What You Need for a Sacrifice Plate

-Oatmeal to Offer the Slugs Something
+Oatmeal to Offer the Snails Something

 More on the topic

-Won’t I Attract Slugs from Other Gardens?
+Am I Not Attracting Snails from Other Gardens?

-What Happens to the Slugs Afterwards?
+What Happens to the Snails Afterwards?

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.